HAIR REMOVAL WITH SPECTRUM & LIGHTSHEER DIODE LASERS

-- No sun tanning or artificial tanning 3 weeks prior to treatment.
+- No sun-tanning or artificial tanning 3 weeks prior to treatment.
 Suntanned skin may experience discoloration (darkening or lightening).

 - If you have a history of cold sores or herpes near the area to be treated, inform our office prior to the treatment.
 An oral medication (acyclovir, Valtrex or Famvir) may be prescribed to prevent the rare case of cold sore activation by treatment.

 - Please do not do any waxing, plucking, Nair or Neet treatments, or sugaring for 6 weeks before treatment.
-Hair follicles which do not have hair shafts in them to absorb laser energy will not be killed by the laser energy.
+Hair follicles that do not have hair shafts in them to absorb laser energy will not be killed by the laser energy.

 Learn about how Laser Hair Removal Post care to ensure the healthy healing of your skin and follicles.